 But despite the conviction the officer continues to be afforded anonymity and for the moment can only be identified as Marine A. He will have to be protected during his time in a civilian jail from possible attacks by fellow prisoners who it is feared might seek revenge for the killing.

 Two more junior soldiers, Marines B and C, who were on the same patrol, were acquitted of murdering the captive insurgent and were ordered to return to their unit.
 The brutal incident had been captured on the head camera of Marine B, but the court has refused to release the film for fear of encouraging reprisals.
-Only the audio of the murder and a transcript of the video was made publicly available.
+Only the audio of the murder and a tran of the video was made publicly available.

 In the graphic footage, Marine A leans over and fires into the chest of the bloodied and moaning insurgent with a pistol.
 He then tells him: "There you are, shuffle off this mortal coil, you cunt.
 It's nothing you wouldn't do to us."
 A few moments later Marine A is picked up telling colleagues: "Obviously this doesn't go anywhere fellas.
 I've just broken the Geneva convention."